dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 ### Use System.Text.Json

-Blazor's JS interop implementation relies on <xref:System.Text.Json>, which is a high-performance JSON serialization library with low memory allocation.
+Blazor's JavaScript interop (JS interop) implementation relies on <xref:System.Text.Json>, which is a high-performance JSON serialization library with low memory allocation.
 Using <xref:System.Text.Json> doesn't result in additional app payload size over adding one or more alternate JSON libraries.

 For migration guidance, see [How to migrate from `Newtonsoft.Json` to `System.Text.Json`](/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to).